February 16, 2017

 Mold avoidance using this approach is quite complex and requires throwing out a lot of conventional wisdom and common-sense assumptions about the best ways to deal with this problem.

-Although those who have not yet decided to pursue Erik’s approach to mold avoidance may join the group, they need to understand that they are being allowed to do so primarily as spectators to learn about the approach that is being pursued in the group rather than as active participants in the group.
+Although those who have not yet decided to pursue Erik’s approach to mold avoidance may join the Facebook group or forum, they need to understand that they are being allowed to do so primarily as spectators to learn about the approach that is being pursued in the group rather than as active participants.

-2. The book A Beginner’s Guide to Mold Avoidance is required reading for participation in the Mold Avoiders group.
+2. The book A Beginner’s Guide to Mold Avoidance is required reading for participation in Mold Avoiders.

 This book summarizes the basics of Erik Johnson’s approach to mold avoidance in a straightforward way.

 It is written in a simplified style appropriate even for those who have been cognitively affected by their illnesses.

 It is much easier for people to learn the basics of this approach to mold avoidance by reading the book than by asking questions about it.

 In addition, the requirement that participants read the book prevents experienced members of Mold Avoiders from having to spend considerable amounts of their valuable time answering in detail the same questions over and over again.

 The book is available for free in PDF format to those signing up for occasional updates on mold avoidance topics from my organization Rabbit Hole.